carine-h/carine-h.github.io/posts/blog_2.md

 ![](../images/UE_image_sc.png)

+Finally, it's important to note that economic metrics are better predictors in certain elections.
+For instance, 2004, 2012, and 2016's popular vote share of incumbents are almost perfectly predicted by the second-quarter GDP growth.
+The same is not true in 2008.
+Perhaps the power of the economy over the vote changes overtime depending on a variety of factors.

 Some key take-aways:
 - Short-term economic success benefits incumbents running for reelection more than non-incumbents running for office
 - Non-incumbents may actually **lose** vote share due to economic success during an incumbent's (short-term) tenure in office